 The third step in order to figure out what ISO to use is to consider your subject and the creative intent you want with your image as this will influence which ISO setting you will use.

-For example, if you’re photographing a fast-moving subject and need to “freeze the action,” you will need to use a very fast shutter speed which will call for a higher ISO value.
+If you’re photographing a fast-moving subject and need to “freeze the action,” you will need to use a very fast shutter speed which might call for a higher ISO value:

 4. Test and Experiment With Your Camera

 The fourth step in order to figure out what ISO you should use is to test and experiment with your camera.